 Suggest why the fluidity of the membrane was higher after 4 months.
+Use all the information provided in the question.
+[3 marks]

 Scientists investigated the activation of T lymphocytes.

 The scientists studied two types of cell:

 - naïve T cells, which are T cells that have not yet been in contact with a foreign antigen - activated helper T cells, which are T cells that have been activated by a foreign antigen.